 I do some mastering work myself, mostly for friends on limited budgets, but I'm not efficient enough to want to make this my main gig.
 To really excel at mastering I would need better/newer software and a dedicated mastering suite.
 There are two professional mastering studios I enjoy working with in LA (when the budget allows), who have been able to actually follow written instructions and seem to be on my wavelength: Eddie Schreyer at Oasis Mastering, and John and JJ Golden at John Golden Mastering.
 Scott "Pig Destroyer" Hull (the one from Bethesda MD, not the one who recorded Steely Dan) has also treated me right.
 Tom Hall is another good one.
 John Cuniberti is good.
+Others that I respect are Greg Calbi, Alan Douches, Bob Ludwig, and especially in Seattle Chris Hanzsek, who I have worked with for 30 years.
 These men understand rock.
-I do not insist on attending distant mastering sessions; the travel and hotel expenses can be a significant addition to the budget (charged to the band, remember) and unless there is a lot of tedious, exacting work for me to oversee, I've found my presence (or the band's presence) there has scant relationship to whether the work is done properly.
+I do not insist on attending distant mastering sessions; there can be travel and hotel expenses (charged to the band, remember) and unless there is a lot of tedious, exacting work for me to oversee, I've found my presence (or the band's presence) there has scant relationship to whether the work is done properly.
+(I suspect it just slows it down.)
 Instead I prepare detailed, written song-by-song instructions, maintain phone/email contact, and receive reference CDs by FEDEX (or files by FTP).
-Some mastering engineers I've worked with seem unable to follow the simplest written instructions; but these guys can.
-Others that I respect are Greg Calbi, Alan Douches, Bob Ludwig, and in Seattle Chris Hanzsek; but there's lots of great mastering engineers, and sometimes what they can do to your record is miraculous.
+There's lots of great mastering engineers, and sometimes what they can do to your record is miraculous.
 Do not discount this final step, even if you spend almost as much as you paid to record.
 (BACK)

-No, though I was a minority partner in Seattle's Reciprocal Recording for a short time when it first opened in July 1986; I let Chris Hanzsek buy me out so I could go free-lance and not have to worry about overhead, insurance, rent, etc. Most of the studio owners I've since met are pretty nervous people because in the studio biz, you're selling time, and there's only so many hours in a month, so there's a built-in limit to how much money the business can make; and every minute of that time that is wasted is money out of their pockets.
-I have always successfully resisted the urge to have my own studio, and as a result I have been able to make records in 11 countries.
+No, though I was a minority partner in Seattle's Reciprocal Recording for a short time when it first opened in July 1986; I let Chris Hanzsek buy me out so I could go free-lance and not have to worry about overhead, insurance, rent, etc. I have since then always successfully resisted the urge to have my own studio, and as a result I have been able to make records in 13 countries.
 If I owned a studio, I could never leave.

 By the way, Chris Hanzsek pulled the plug on Reciprocal Recording in '91 after five years because the studio had outgrown the rather rustic building, and he is now a successful mastering engineer.
-Since then, that odd triangular building in the Ballard neighborhood of Seattle has been Word of Mouth Productions (1991-1993), John'n'Stu's Recording (1993-2000), and more recently Hall of Justice (run by Chris Walla of Death Cab For Cutie).
+Since then, that odd triangular building in the Ballard neighborhood of Seattle has been Word of Mouth Productions (1991-1993), John'n'Stu's Recording (1993-2000), and more recently Hall of Justice (run by Chris Walla, ex-Death Cab For Cutie).